TRSA Safety Summit Builds On Injury Prevention Success

-ST. LOUIS — May 17, 2018 — TRSA today hosts the seventh annual Safety Summit, with more than 70 participants sharing best practices and receiving advice from safety professionals in other industries to further decrease workplace risks in large-scale laundries.
+ST. LOUIS — May 21, 2018 — TRSA — the global association for the linen, uniform and facility services industry — today hosts the seventh annual Safety Summit, with more than 70 participants sharing best practices and receiving advice from safety professionals in other industries to further decrease workplace risks in large-scale laundries.

 Members continue to progress toward reaching their zero-incident goal.
 Yearly TRSA research shows incidences declining at a faster rate than those of all U.S. businesses.
 From 2012 to 2016, members’ total recordable injuries and illnesses (TRIR rate) fell nearly 18 percent, compared with 15 percent for all private industry.
 Days away from work, job restrictions or job transfers (DART rate) were down nearly 16 percent, compared with 11 percent.